runabrandes/pp5-elegant-essentials/README.md

 To plan the User Stories for this project I have created a Kanban board in Github which can be viewed [here](https://github.com/users/runabrandes/projects/4).

 **Agile Methodology** was used throughout the project and "issues" moved on the Kanban board according to what was being worked on at the time.
 As user stories were accomplished, they were moved in the GitHub Kanban board from **ToDo**, to **In Progress** to **Done**.
-A row for **Future Implementations** was added as well, which currently holds 3 items, that are not yet implemented, but would be beneficial features the website could have in the future.
+A row for **Future Implementations** was added as well, which currently holds 3 items, that are not yet implemented but would be beneficial features the website could have in the future.
 **MoSCoW** was also used for this project to help prioritise implementation of features.

 #